-Iowa State University benefits from public recognition of its names, symbols, logos and other identifying marks (Marks).
+Iowa State University benefits from public recognition of its identifying marks, including words, names, symbols, designs and any combination thereof.
 If properly used and managed, these Marks give a unifying look, which is critical to establishing a visual presence within the world of university communities.
 This look becomes identified with the quality of Iowa State's programs, products and services and distinguishes its programs from other universities.

 With students, alumni, and friends of Iowa State residing around the world, a demand exists for the use of the university's Marks.
 Although a desire to associate with the university may come from a genuine spirit of support, it is in the university's best interest to protect and control the use of the Marks.

 Federal, state, and common laws govern the university's rights to its Marks.
 These laws place an obligation on the university to control its Marks to avoid misrepresentation of the university's relationship to a product or service.
 Without proper control, the university risks losing its exclusive rights to its Marks.
 Licensing others to use the Marks and monitoring their use provides the needed control.

 The Trademark Licensing Office (Trademark Licensing) manages the university’s marks.
 The term university includes the university, its affiliated organizations, and organizations formally recognized by the university.
 Trademark Licensing may engage a licensing agency to assist in aspects of the administration and marketing of the marks.

 This policy sets forth the basis of Trademark Licensing's management of the university's marks.
 The goals of this policy are to: